-After 14 years at her job, Labrecque is waiting for her layoff notice from TransAlta, the company that owns Highvale mine in Wabamun, west of Edmonton.
+After 14 years at her job, Labrecque is waiting for her layoff notice from TransAlta, the company that owns the Highvale mine south of Wabamun Lake, 70 kilometres west of Edmonton.

 Her husband, Michael Labrecque, is also a heavy equipment operator at the mine, and his pink slip is looming.